-And for those who aren’t growing their own flowers, we’ve also developed a worldwide network of growers, Floret’s Farmer-Florist Collective, through which you can access locally grown blooms, wherever you live.
+And for those who are in search of local, seasonal flowers, we’ve developed a worldwide network of growers, Floret’s Farmer-Florist Collective, where you can find locally grown blooms, no matter where you live.

 For more than a decade we managed to grow an extraordinary amount of flowers on a tiny 2-acre plot of land.
 We long dreamed of expanding our acreage and tried to buy numerous properties over the years, but each attempt fell through.
 We nearly lost hope, but in 2017 the opportunity to expand our acreage finally became a reality.
 As luck would have it, this new farm bordered our own and allowed us to expand our business without having to move.

-In 2017, after welcoming more than 500 students to our farm, we could see that we would never be able to meet the demand for our on-farm workshops, so we devoted the next year to writing, filming, and converting the workshop into a video-based course.
+In 2017, after welcoming hundreds of students to our farm, we could see that we would never be able to meet the demand for our on-farm workshops, so we devoted the next year to writing, filming, and converting our farming workshop into a video-based course.
 The Floret Online Workshop is a 6-week intensive online learning program focused on growing flowers on a small scale.
 This course is offered once per year and covers everything we’ve learned about growing great flowers and building a successful flower business on just 2 tiny acres.

 Once we settled into the new farm, we decided it was time to write a second book focused on seasonally based floral design, and A Year in Flowers: Designing Gorgeous Arrangements for Every Season was born.
 It’s full of beautiful photography and practical design techniques for seasonal bouquets.
-Every chapter encourages readers to observe the colors and textures of the natural world around them and incorporate locally grown ingredients into centerpieces, posies, and other floral arrangements.
 We were blown away by the outpouring of support for this project, which made The New York Times Best Seller List.

-Thanks to the tremendous success of A Year in Flowers, we were given the opportunity to write a third book, this one devoted to one of my favorite flowers: dahlias.
-Discovering Dahlias: A Guide to Growing and Arranging Magnificent Blooms.
+Thanks to the tremendous success of A Year in Flowers, we were given the opportunity to write a third book, Discovering Dahlias: A Guide to Growing and Arranging Magnificent Blooms.
 In addition to offering advice for growing, harvesting, and designing with these prolific flowers, it also features more than 350 of my favorite dahlia varieties organized by color.